ert485/robo-teach/readme.md

 # RoboTeach

-A proposed educational robotics platform using the MakersPet robot with ROS2 to create interactive learning experiences for children.
+A proposed educational robotics platform using MakersPet / Kaia.ai robots to create interactive learning experiences for children.
 This project aims to make robotics accessible for educational activities that improve spatial reasoning, creativity, persistence, and problem-solving skills.

 NOTE - this project is in very early stages, most of the things described are planned features, not working code

 ## 🤖 About the Project

-This repository contains the setup, scripts, and documentation for controlling a MakersPet robot through ROS2 commands.
+This repository contains the setup, scripts, and documentation for controlling a MakersPet robot through ROS2 / Kaia.ai platform.
 The robot features:
 - 120mm round differential drive base
 - 360° 2D LiDAR sensor for mapping and navigation
 - ESP32 development board